 Grinzingi, which is an unpretentious downtown wine tavern, has a simple formula for success: serve cheap drinks in the center of Budapest that's otherwise teeming with overpriced, tourist-oriented places.
 But what really gives Grinzingi soul is its longevity, the variety of its patrons, and the “interior design.”

-When Grinzingi opened in 1983, it was difficult to find decent wine in the city, so word spread that this wine bar served up cheap, drinkable stuff.
+When Grinzingi opened in 1983, it was difficult to find decent wine in the city, so word spread that this wine bar served up low-priced, drinkable stuff.
 Fast forward 30 years, some of those early patrons still pay repeated visits, as do plenty of college students from nearby universities.
-The inside at Grinzingi hasn't changed much.
-A wood-heavy interior evokes the atmosphere of the bar's namesake Austrian village (Grinzing, known for its wine taverns), and the weathered furniture bears marks of raucous nights over its decades-long past.
+The inside hasn't changed much.
+A dark wood-heavy interior evokes the atmosphere of the bar's namesake Austrian village (Grinzing, known for its wine taverns), and the weathered furniture bears marks of raucous nights over its decades-long past.

-The limited food offerings include schnitzel and goulash, but you're better off sticking to drinks, or zsíroskenyér, a traditional Hungarian sandwich of lard spread over bread, and drizzled with salt, pepper, and red onions (<€1).
+The limited food offerings include schnitzel and goulash, but you're better off sticking to drinks here.
+Unless you're willing to try the zsíroskenyér, a traditional Hungarian sandwich of lard spread over bread, and drizzled with salt, pepper, and red onions (€1).
 That's right.
-A word to the wise: check downstairs, if the place is full on the main level.
+A word to the wise: check also downstairs, if the it's full on the ground level.